mirthturtle/wolfOS/README.md

 Press `o` to go into the options and set the User Mode to `Advanced` to get rid of the navigation tips at the bottom of the screen.
 Accept settings.

+You may need to set your Nginx default MIME type to `text/html` so it renders the pages without extensions.

 -------------------------------------------

 Contributions from Bruce Delo & Dawn Davis.